thegamingden/after-sundown/src/danger/healing_and_death.md

 better shot at a final test before they die.
 A result of 3 hits or more causes the character to stabilize right away.

-Characters with a Terminal Wound will normally die within 5 minutes, and possibly an extra 20 minutes to that with one hit on First Aid.
-This is not normally enough time to allow for a Healing Test, but Dying characters are always allowed to make at least one final Healing Test before their Dying timer runs out.
+Characters with a Terminal Wound will normally die within 5 minutes.
+This is not normally enough time to allow for a Healing Test.
+However, Dying characters are always allowed to make at least one final Healing Test before their Dying timer runs out.